 FWIW has also been fortunate enough to work with well-known celebrities and personalities of interest to its audience, and is always happy to work with personalities to both educate and explore some of the more interesting and deep facets of furry.
-Some prominent personalities who have been on the show include Dr. Buzz Aldrin (Apollo 11 Astronaut), Cathy Weseluck (My Little Pony, Death Note, InuYasha, ReBoot), Jason David Frank (Mighty Morphin’ Power Rangers, My Morphin’ Life), Barbara Eden (I Dream of Jeannie), Margaret Cho (stand-up commedienne, Monsters of Talk), Jessi Nowacking (My Little Pony and anime fandoms’ voice actress), Pat Cashman (Bill Nye the Science Guy, Super Smash Bros Brawl, the 206), Mark MacLean (Cirqus Voltaire pinball, Cactus Canyon pinball), and Jim Short (stand-up comedian, Monsters of Talk).
+Some prominent personalities who have been on the show include Dr. Buzz Aldrin (Apollo 11 Astronaut), Cathy Weseluck (My Little Pony, Death Note, InuYasha, ReBoot), Jason David Frank (Mighty Morphin’ Power Rangers, My Morphin’ Life), Barbara Eden (I Dream of Jeannie), Margaret Cho (stand-up commedienne, Monsters of Talk), Jessi Nowacking (My Little Pony and anime fandoms’ voice actress), Pat Cashman (Bill Nye the Science Guy, Super Smash Bros Brawl, the 206), Mark MacLean (Cirqus Voltaire pinball, Cactus Canyon pinball), Jim Short (stand-up comedian, Monsters of Talk), and Sean Chiplock (The Bedfellows, The Legend of Zelda: Breath of the Wild).
 The show has also visited Further Confusion, Rainfurrest, the Bay Area Brony Spectacular, Salt Lake Comic Con 2014, and Salt Lake Comic Con FanXperience 2016.

 The show is produced in-house and generally released bi-weekly.
 Seasons run from year to year on a rolling calendar, starting in the month of June.
 While episodes strive to remain in good taste, occasionally discussions will focus on adult topics.
 As such, the show is recommended for an 18+ audience only.